SEW PUPPETS or MONSTERS

 You can adapt these patterns to make a family of puppets of Mum, Dad, Gran, Grandad, boy, girl.
 Do this by adding more or different hair, and any accessories you like eg. handbag, shawl, - even embroidery or sewn on pieces, to make it look like trousers and jumper, maybe even braces!
 There are so many possibilities, we'll love to see what you come up with!

-Therapists have asked if you could please put a smiling face on one side of the puppet and a face with a downturned sad mouth on the other side as it helps children to understand how things affect all members of the family
+Therapists have asked if you could please embroider a smiling face on one side of the puppet and a face with a downturned sad mouth on the other side as it helps children to understand how things affect all members of the family.
+Please ensure that the mouth is well down the face, well away from the eyes so that a nose can be imagined.
+A nose isn't necessary, but you wish you could use a french knot.

 PATTERN TO MAKE A MUM, GRAN OR GIRL - CLICK HERE